}

 DIY Sensory Bins: Fun and Educational Ideas for Children with Additional Needs

-Sensory play is more than just fun—it’s an essential part of supporting children’s development, especially for those with additional needs.
-DIY sensory bins allow children to explore textures, colours, and objects at their own pace, helping to improve fine motor skills, emotional regulation, communication, and cognitive development.
+Sensory play is more than just fun – it's an essential part of supporting children's development, especially for those with additional needs.
+Many families use sensory bins alongside sensory toys to encourage exploration, communication and learning.

-Whether you’re a parent, teacher, or therapist, these simple activities can be done with household items or enhanced with sensory toys, bath toys, or stress balls for additional tactile engagement.
+Whether you’re a parent, teacher, or therapist, these simple activities can be done with household items or enhanced with sensory toys and other tactile resources

 What Are Sensory Bins?